ceopinio/ceo-estimacions/README.md

 6. `seat-estimates.R` uses the district-level vote shares to simulate the distribution of seats for each party.

-7. `auxiliary.R` defines some helper functions that are used throughout the project.
+The script `auxiliary.R` defines some helper functions that are used throughout the project.

 The `Snakefile` will ensure that the scripts are executed in the correct order.